About Us

 Alexis is responsible for conducting behavioural assessments, assisting in the design and delivery of intervention plans and, providing staff supervision and support in direct service.

-Megan Sedore,
+Megan Sedore, B.HS

 Intake Coordinator